WDI-SEA/react-development-course-materials/02-React State/07-to-do-list-part2-exercise.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Exercise: To-Do List, Part 2

-To-dos change.
+To-do's change.
 So should our list.

 <aside class="notes">

-**Talking Points**:
+**Talking Point:**

 - Now we have a to-do list!
 But it isn't changeable, and we can't just _think about_ eating ice cream and going to the gym forever.
-At some point, we have to actually eat the ice cream (deleting it from the list) and find a gym buddy (adding that to the list).
+At some point, we have to actually eat the ice cream (delete it from the list) and find a gym buddy (add that to the list).
 In other words, we need to be able to change the list!

 </aside>